ajaykanojiya-java/https-example/README.md

 #TrustStor: to store public certificate. google.com certificate or load balancing certificate
 #Keystore: to store private certificate i.e. internal server certificate

+Configured webhook to jenkins so that any commit happened to this repo, jenkins will start the build